riboflavin/test-framer-sync/compare/krisp-vs-otter-ai.md

 ---

 # Krisp vs. Otter.ai: Which should you choose?
 AI meeting notes platforms provide four primary deliverables:

-• Transcripts create a word-for-word record of the meeting.
+* Transcripts create a word-for-word record of the meeting.
 For example, a one-hour product development meeting generates a searchable document containing every feature discussion, technical requirement, and team decision.
-• Action items are pulled directly from the conversation.
+* Action items are pulled directly from the conversation.
 When someone says "John will update the wireframes by Friday," the AI automatically creates a tracked task with the assignee and deadline.
-• Meeting summaries distill hour-long conversations into 2-3 paragraphs.
+* Meeting summaries distill hour-long conversations into 2-3 paragraphs.
 A 45-minute sprint planning meeting becomes a concise overview of sprint goals, resource allocation, and key decisions.
-• Topic segmentation breaks discussions into labeled sections.
+* Topic segmentation breaks discussions into labeled sections.
 A client call covering multiple projects is automatically divided into sections like "Website Redesign," "Q1 Marketing Campaign," and "Budget Review."

 In addition to the quality of these deliverables, we'll want to look at a number of other key factors:

-• Free trial: can you test it for free before committing?
+* Free trial: can you test it for free before committing?
-• Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
+* Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
-• In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
+* In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
-• Security and privacy: how is customer data handled on the platform?
+* Security and privacy: how is customer data handled on the platform?
-• Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
+* Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
 • Functionality: does it go beyond transcriptions and actually help you take action?
 • Languages: can it transcribe and summarize meetings in different languages?
 • Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
 • Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Krisp and Otter.ai
-Krisp:
-- Pros: Excellent noise cancellation, platform-agnostic, unlimited transcription, generous free plan.
+- Krisp: Excellent noise cancellation for microphone and speaker audio, platform-agnostic, unlimited transcription, generous free plan.
+However, limitations include free plan caps, concise summaries, lack of real-time collaboration, and potential system resource strain.
-- Cons: Limits on free plan, summaries not as detailed, lacks real-time collaboration, can strain system resources.

-Otter.ai:
-- Pros: Easy to use, strong free plan, integrates with Zoom & calendar.
-- Cons: Transcription errors with accents/fast speech, English-only support, unreliable speaker ID.
+- Otter.ai: Easy to use with live editing, strong free plan, seamless Zoom integration.
+Drawbacks include transcription errors with accents/fast speech, English-only support, and unreliable speaker ID feature.
 In general, users say that Krisp: - Excellent noise cancellation for both microphone and speaker audio​ddiy.co .
 - Platform-agnostic – use with any meeting software, even phone calls​ddiy.co